github/vscode-codeql/extensions/ql-vscode/README.md

 1. In VS Code, open the command pallette and choose the _CodeQL: Download Database from LGTM_ command.
 1. Paste the link you copied earlier.
 1. Select the language for the database you want to download (only required if the project has databases for multiple languages).
-1. From here, the CodeQL database has been imported and will be displayed in the Databases view.
+1. Once the CodeQL database has been imported, it is displayed in the Databases view.

 ### Running a query